memfault/interrupt/_posts/2019-09-24-ble-throughput-primer.md

 > NOTE: For an excellent article about GATT itself, check out Mohammad Afaneh's thorough [BLE Primer post](https://interrupt.memfault.com/blog/bluetooth-low-energy-a-primer) on the topic!

 ATT packets can span multiple LL packets.
 The size of the data unit within an ATT packet is known as the _Maximum Transmission Unit_ (**MTU**).
 The default size is 23 bytes (which allows the packet to fit in one LL packet) but the size can be negotiated via the _Exchange MTU Request & Response_.

-The maximum MTU which can be negotiated is 512 bytes.
+Per the Bluetooth Core Specification, the maximum allowed length of an attribute value (the ATT payload) is 512 bytes[^11].
+While this technically means the MTU size can be slightly larger than 512 bytes (to accomodate for the ATT protocol overhead), most bluetooth stacks support a maximum MTU value of 512 bytes.

 The packet looks like this: